-During and at the end of the financial period, no director was interested in any contract of significance in relation to the Company's business other than service contracts.
-Insurance in respect of directors and officers is now maintained by the WPD Group's ultimate parent, National Grid plc.
-The insurance, which is third party qualifying indemnity insurance, is subject to the conditions set out in the Companies Acts and remains in force at the date of signing the Director's report.
+Insurance in respect of directors and officers is now maintained by WPD's ultimate parent, National Grid plc.
+The insurance is third party qualifying insurance and is subject to the conditions set out in the companies acts and remains in ultimate force at the date of signing the Annual Report and Financial Statements.